 Strangulation in the First Degree: NY Penal Law 121.13

-Somewhat similar to the lesser Strangulation felony, New York Penal Law section 121.13, First Degree Strangulation, dictates that if you perpetrate the crime of Obstruction of Breathing or Blood Circulation by, for example, applying pressure to a person’s throat or neck or by obstructing that person’s nose or mouth with the intent to prevent or inhibit their normal breathing or blood flow, then you are close to committing Strangulation in the First Degree.
-The additional element that the District Attorney must prove beyond a reasonable doubt is that due to your actions the complainant suffered a “serious physical injury” as defined in the New York Penal Law even if it was not your intent to cause such an injury.
+Somewhat similar to the lesser class “D” felony, NY PL 121.13, First Degree Strangulation, dictates that if you perpetrate the crime of Obstruction of Breathing or Blood Circulation by, for example, applying pressure to a person’s throat or neck or by obstructing that person’s nose or mouth with the objective or goal to inhibit their normal breathing or blood flow, then you are close to committing this offense.
+The additional element that the District Attorney must prove beyond a reasonable doubt is that due to your actions the complainant suffered a “serious physical injury” as defined in the Penal Law even if it was not your intent to cause such an injury.

-Whether the crime you face is a class “C” violent felony offense such as Strangulation in the First Degree, a lesser felony or misdemeanor, do not recklessly push forward without the strongest defensive strategy.
-Because there is no substitute for knowledge, experience and advocacy, know that the criminal defense attorneys and former Manhattan Assistant District Attorneys at Crotty Saland PC are prepared and ready to represent you in your time of great need.
+Whether the crime you face is a class “C” violent felony offense, a lesser felony or a misdemeanor, do not recklessly push forward without knowing how you will best achieve the optimal resolution.
+When there is no substitute for knowledge, experience and advocacy, know that the criminal defense attorneys and former Manhattan Assistant District Attorneys at Crotty Saland PC are prepared and ready to represent you in your time of great need.

-Call the New York criminal defense lawyers and former prosecutors at (212) 312–7129 or contact us online today
+Call the New York criminal lawyers and former Manhattan prosecutors at (212) 312–7129 or contact us online today.